dotnet/roslyn/docs/features/string-literals-data-section.md

 We could emit the strings to data fields similarly but we would not synthesize the `string` fields and static constructors.
 Instead, at the place of `ldstr`, we would directly call a runtime-provided helper, passing a pointer to the data field.
 That runtime helper would be an intrinsic recognized by the JIT (with a fallback calling `Encoding.UTF8.GetString`).
+The runtime would then be responsible for loading and caching the strings, perhaps similarly to how `ldstr` works (using a frozen GC heap).

 ### Custom lazy initialization